Chart Color Schemes

 Green Point has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure significantly impacts local performance.
-AreaSearch identified eight projects likely affecting the area.
-Key projects are Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, Koolang Road Residential Release Area, and Broadlands Estate Green Point.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects that may impact the area.
+Key projects include Green Point Foreshore Masterplan & Reserve Upgrades, Green Point Shopping Village Expansion, Koolang Road Residential Release Area, and Broadlands Estate Green Point.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.